GregUtas/robust-services-core/ASSIGNMENT1.md

 authorship, please follow the instructions [here](/AGREEMENT.md).

-"Copyright" means all rights protecting works of authorship owned or controlled by You, including copyright, moral and neighboring rights, as appropriate, for the full term of their existence including any extensions by You.
+"Copyright" means all rights protecting works of authorship owned or controlled by You, including copyright, moral, and neighboring rights, as appropriate, for the full term of their existence including any extensions by You.

 "Material" means the work of authorship which is made available by Us to third parties.
 When